stuntrally/stuntrally/Readme.txt

 It is possible to run on older,
 (e.g. on 1 core CPU and GeForce 7600 GT, with 30 fps),
 but integrated GPUs (or laptops) can't handle the game.

-The absolute minimum (ghastly) settings are in config/game-min.cfg file, copy it to game.cfg to use them.

 ----------------------------------------------------------------------------------